Making Print Documents Accessible

 A Shortened URL

 A shortened url makes it easier to access content where the original link is long and hard to remember.
-Popular services are TinyURL and Bitly.
+Popular services are TinyURL(Open external link) and Bitly(Open external link).
 Keep in mind that:

 • A custom URL tied to the online topic is easiest for people to use--and remember!